 COMMUNICATION & DECISION MAKING

 We are a Total Communication school dedicated to ensuring that “everyone will be the best that they can be, everyone has a voice, no-one is excluded”.

 Our aim is to promote safe, respectful and responsible behaviour right across the school community.
 By responding to behaviour as communication, we are able to provide support for those communicating primarily through their behaviours.
 We enable students to access and use more socially appropriate methods of communication.
 Students may be anxious, under stress or emotionally vulnerable and need individual support pathways.
 These pathways can re-establish, or indeed establish, that interaction with another person can be a positive thing.

-The school is supported by a Speech and Language Therapist and Assistants whose role is to support classes in providing a Total Communication environment in which our students learn.
-We also provide advice and support for the students to help develop their communication skills.
+The school is supported by NHS Speech & Language Therapists and Assistants whose role is to support classes in providing a Total Communication environment in which our students learn.
+Advice and support is also provided for the students to help develop their communication skills.

-The Speech and Language Therapist works as part of the school’s multi-disciplinary team, alongside the Behaviour Support team, Advocacy Lead, Visual Access Lead, teachers, families, Physiotherapist and Occupational Therapist, to ensure a holistic approach to supporting our students.
+The Speech & Language Therapists and Assistants work as part of a multi-disciplinary team, alongside the Behaviour Support team, Advocacy Lead, Visual Access Lead, teachers, families, Physiotherapists and Occupational Therapists, to ensure a holistic approach to supporting our students.

 Every child needs to be heard.
 Every child has something to say.
 But how does someone express themselves if they don’t have the words?

 Through musical interaction, a child can learn how to interact and communicate more effectively, explore their own emotions, be listened to and above all, know that they are being understood.
 Many children find new confidence, develop ways to express themselves and all using the (easily-accessible) medium of music.

 Every child should be heard.